 PFCCs established to date have required a 'local case' to be made either to local 'upper tier' political representatives (although these councils had no powers to veto proposals) and/or to the Secretary of State and all cases included a financial appraisal from CIPFA.
-This process has proved serially inadequate (eg. for the leading nature of some consultation questions, the limited options for responses, and the local case consultations being commissioned by PCCs themselves rather than independently commissioned or commissioned by both PCCs and FRAs jointly, see Eckersley and Lakoma (2021) and has been subject to strong criticism (Murphy 2016a, 2016b).
+This process has proved serially inadequate e.g. as a result of the leading nature of some consultation questions, the limited options for responses, and the local case consultations being commissioned by PCCs themselves rather than independently commissioned or commissioned by both PCCs and FRAs jointly, (see Eckersley and Lakoma 2021) and has been subject to criticism (Murphy 2016a, 2016b).